grape-pipeline/grape/docs/source/getting_started.rst

     grape2 $ grape run --genome /path/to/genome --annotation /path/to/annotation --index test-index.tsv

-To submit the pipeline to a HPC cluster environment you need to work a bit with you GRAPE :ref:`configuration`.

 For more information about running GRAPE please see :ref:`execution`.

 ..
 Links